programmfabrik/apitest/README.md

         "@continue_response_processing.json"
     ],

-    // If set to true, the test case will consider its failure as a success, useful for testing the test suite "expect_fail": false
+    // If set to true, the test case will consider its failure as a success, and the other way around "reverse_test_result": false
 }
 ```